spearwolf/eventize/README.md

 }
 ```

-> 🔎 _emitter_ is a synonym for an _eventized object_ which in itself is a synonym for an object instance that has the _eventize api_ methods attached to it.
+> 🔎 _emitter_ is a synonym for an _eventized object_, which in turn is a synonym for an object instance that has the _eventize api_ methods attached to it.
-> In this documentation we also use __ε__ as variable name to show that this is an _eventized object_
+> In this documentation we also use __ε__ as a variable name to indicate that it is an _eventized object_.

 ##### Listener

 Any function can be used as a listener.
-However, you can also use an object that defines methods that have the exact name of the given event.
+However, you can also use an object that defines methods with the exact name of the given event.

 ```js
 // ε is an eventized object